 - Comparative Evaluation: The departments conduct a comparative evaluation of the actual with budgeted targets.
 That helps in estimating the responsibility of the centre manager.

-- Reporting: Higher authorities get a clear picture of the organization by responsibility reports.
+- Reporting: Higher authorities get a clear picture of the organization through responsibility reports.

 - It facilitates cost planning and control.
 Delegation of authority and responsibility to make managers more responsible.